-It is one of the most unusual Christmas season events I have ever seen or photographed, as it is an event dedicated to the carving of oversized radishes.
+It is one of the most unusual Christmas season events I’ve ever seen, let alone photographed, as it is an event dedicated to the carving of oversized giant radishes.
 The point is to create scenes, characters, and animals that compete for prizes in various radish carving categories.
-I never knew there were radish carving categories until the week I spent over Christmas in the State of Oaxaca, City of Oaxaca, Mexico.
-Historic indeed, this event has its origins in the colonial period when radishes were first introduced into Mexico by the Spanish over a hundred years ago.
+I never knew there were such a thing as radish carving categories until the week I spent over that Christmas in the State of Oaxaca, City of Oaxaca, Mexico.
+Historic indeed, this event has its origins in the colonial period when radishes were first introduced into Mexico by the Spanish over a couple of hundred years ago.

-Oaxaca has a long and time honored wood carving tradition, so it is no surprise these skills have migrated to other media as well for Night of the Radishes.
+Oaxaca has a long and time honored wood carving tradition, so no surprise these skills have migrated to other media as well for Night of the Radishes.
 And what a media it is!
-The radishes are HUGE!
-Some larger even than the children harvesting them.
-In the olden days predating the official Night of the Radishes festival, farmers began carving radishes into figures as a way to attract customers’ attention during the annual Christmas market which was held in the main square on December 23.
+These special carving radishes the city raises are HUGE!
+Some larger even than the children harvesting them earlier in the week especially for the festival carving.

 The event has become very popular, attracting over 100 contestants and thousands of visitors in modern times.
 Since radishes soon wilt after cutting, the art works can only be displayed for a number of hours before they degrade into just another pile of spoiled vegetables.
-If you have ever visited a produce market late in the evening after a long day of sales, you will well understand why the very long lines for those wishing to see the works.
+If you have ever visited a produce market late in the evening after a long day of sales, you will well understand why the very long lines for those wishing to see the works early.